 Pupil Premium is an additional amount of funding allocated to schools by the government to support the learning and progress of children in receipt of free school meals or those looked after by the local authority.
 It is for schools to decide how the Pupil Premium is spent and they will be held accountable for how this additional funding is impacting on those for whom the money is allocated.

-From April 2012, the government extended pupil premium funding to children eligible for free school meals at any point in the past six years.
-For the 2015 to 2016 financial year, funding for the pupil premium has increased and schools will receive:
+The government extended pupil premium funding to children eligible for free school meals at any point in the past six years.
+Schools receive:

 - £1320 per pupil of primary school age

 - has been looked after for one day or more.

 - has left care under a special guardianship order, a residence order or a child arrangements order.